Geospatial Analytics Ph.D. Program Handbook

 Tuition and health insurance will be provided for up to four years (dependent upon the student making adequate progress towards degree), which will be paid through the Graduate Student Support Plan, grants, or departmental funds and processed through the CGA Admin Office.
 If you have questions about tuition, please contact Rachel Kasten, Graduate Services Coordinator.

 All students are required to pay their own fees.
 It is the student’s responsibility to ensure that any outstanding fees are paid on time.
-Beginning in Fall 2020, students have the option to pay fees through a payroll deduction over six pay periods.
-You can find instructions and additional information about payroll dedication for fees here.
+Most students have the option to pay fees through a payroll deduction over six pay periods.
+You can find instructions and additional information about payroll deduction for fees here.
+There is also an option to create a monthly payment plan through the Cashier’s Office.
 In rare cases, advisors may offer to pay fees for their students.
 This should be communicated in writing to the GSC.

 Graduate Student Support Plan (GSSP)